 If it’s so awesome, why isn't it more common?

 A shallow dive into the semantic web rabbit hole, promptly surfaced a graveyard of failed attempts at web annotation.
-Two that jumped out: Google SideWiki and (Rap)Genius.
+I'll pick two as example: Google SideWiki and (Rap)Genius.

 - SideWiki got cancelled in 2011.
 I couldn’t find out why exactly2.
 Google seemed to have all ingredients to win big.

-There are many more, but Hypothesis surfaces as most reliable.
-Its open source funding structure makes it less prone to surveillance capitalism, sociopaths, the Chinese military or other yet-to-discover corporate BS.
+There are many more, some still active.
+Amongst them Hypothesis surfaces as most reliable.
+Its open source funding structure makes it less prone to surveillance capitalism, sociopath executives, the Chinese military or other yet-to-discover corporate BS.
 You own your data, full stop.

-The optimist in me predicts an uprise of those kind of applications in the next three years, with one of them having a few million users.
+The optimist in me predicts an uprise of those meta-applications in the next three years, with one of them having a few million users.
 The pessimist still wants a compelling reason why annotation did not take off with knowledge workers so far...the tech was there over a decade ago.

 Dreams about a semantic web with intelligent agents, rich context, provenance tracing, lateral search […] have been around for 30 years, but are persistently not happening.
 Currently, we still copy information mostly by value, not reference.